This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Almond flour is relatively easy to find.
 Almond flour can be found at Walmart, Target, Whole Foods, small health food stores, Costco, Vitacost, and Amazon.
 Both blanched almond flour and almond meal are typically sold in the baking aisle, right next to all-purpose flour.

-Costco is my favorite place to purchase almond flour.
-Last time I checked, a 3-pound bag of Kirkland brand blanched almond flour was $10.99.
+Costco is my favorite place to purchase almond flour (all my favorite Costco finds can be found here).
+A 3-pound bag of Costco brand flour is $10.99.
 That’s a crazy good deal!
-I’ve also purchased and enjoyed Honeyville, Blue Diamond, and Bob’s Red Mill brands over the years.
+I’ve also purchased and enjoyed Anthony’s, Blue Diamond, and Bob’s Red Mill brands over the years.

 1. Weigh your ingredients.